Nusiq/mcblend/docs/basic_operators/index.md

     The best way of using Mcblend is to have one rig for the model and parenting the meshes to bones of that rig.
-This allows you to take the advantage of features like inverse kinematics and also creates a model in which it's really easy to distinguish which Blender object becames what in Minecraft model.
+This allows you to take the advantage of features like inverse kinematics and also creates a model in which it's really easy to distinguish which Blender object becomes what in Minecraft model.
 Bones will be translated into Minecraft bones and meshes into cubes.
 If you add some empties without children they will become the locators.